Rishikant181/Rettiwt-Auth/README.md

     -   \<username\> is the username associated with the Twitter account.
     -   \<password\> is the password to the Twitter account.

     The '-h' option specifies the CLI to generate the credentials as HTTP headers.
-    The '-o' option specifies the CLI to save the output HTTP headers to a new JSON file called 'auth_headers.json'.
-    If you do not specify the '-o' option, the HTTP headers are output to console instead.

 3. Store the generated API key in a safe spot for later use.
 4. For authenticating the requests to Twitter, append the headers to outgoing HTTP requests.